Can

 which have an impurity factor of one per billion or similar (very

-pure) plus the cost of transportation of bulky heavy fluid containers.
+pure) plus the cost of transportation of bulky heavy fluid containers, often from overseas.

-Hazer fluid is generally more expensive than smoke machine fluid,
+Hazer fluid generally costs more than 'normal' smoke machine fluid,

 Because the ice is cold (sub-zero) but never gets